-No flash, on-camera flash, bounce flash?
+No flash, on-camera flash, flash that is bounced?
 Which is best?
-I think you know the answer.
 Bouncing your flash leads to gorgeous, diffused lighting that brings out the best in whoever or whatever you’re photographing.
 It’s easy to do and you’ll love the results.
 Bounce flash is a technique every photographer should be using as a matter of course.
-Find out why you should be doing it.
+Check out these bounce flash photography tips for natural-looking images.

 What Is Bounce Flash?